mattrussi/gitlab-com-runbooks/docs/ai-gateway/README.md

 The AI Gateway was formerly known as Model Gateway and Code Suggestions.

+## Operational Roles and Responsibilities

+1. Regional deployment management - The AI-Gateway team is responsible for selecting, provisioning and de-provisioning regional deployments.
+Selection and provisioning can be self-served.
+Currently deprovisioning should be requested by contacting the Runway team.
+2. Quota Saturation Monitoring and Response - The AI-Gateway team is responsible for monitoring the saturation warnings and responding to the warnings when raised.

 ## Architecture

 See the AI Gateway architecture blueprint at <https://docs.gitlab.com/ee/architecture/blueprints/ai_gateway/>